Welcome to our Reception Classes

 Support Staff Miss Hardwick Miss Shaw |

-Owls Class weekly theme How we grow and change
+Owls Class weekly theme Maps

 Our Learning this week includes:

-Phonics focus of the week | Song of the week | Words of the week |
+| Phonics focus of the week | Song of the week | Words of the week |

 Poem of the week |